What a "lifetime payout cap" actually means

 1. Pass one challenge

 Pick an account size and hit a 20% profit target inside a 10% trailing drawdown.
 No daily loss limit.
-No time limit.
+No time limit to pass, just a trade every 30 days to keep the account active.

 2. Get funded, stay funded